What is vibe coding? AI-powered software development explained

 -

 Large Language Models (LLMs) for code: At the core of most vibe coding tools are advanced LLMs trained on source code.
-Notable examples include OpenAI’s Codex and GPT-4, Google’s PaLM 2 Code, Meta’s open-source Code Llama, and Anthropic’s Claude.
+Notable examples include OpenAI’s GPT-5.4, Google’s Gemini 3.1, Meta’s Llama 3, and Anthropic’s Claude Sonnet 4.6.
 These models are the brains that interpret prompts and produce code.
 They have been trained on vast amounts of programming data and can generate code in many languages.
 For instance, GPT-4 (accessible through ChatGPT) can take an English prompt and output a Python or JavaScript program to meet the description.
 Similarly, Anthropic’s Claude (with its “Sonnet” model variant) has been used for vibe coding due to its ability to handle large code context, making it suitable for more complex projects.
 These models are often accessed via APIs or integrated into specialized tools.

 -